Life Insurance for Focalin users.

 Can I qualify for life insurance after I’ve been prescribed Focalin?

 Yes, individuals who have been prescribed Focalin can and often will be able to qualify for a traditional term or whole life insurance policy.
-In fact, they may even be able to qualify for a Preferred rate!
+In fact, they may even be able to qualify for a no exam life insurance policy!

 The problem is…